wp-plugins/car-demon/readme.txt

 2. Here's a glance of what you can do with Car Demon and some of it's extensions.
 The site you see here is using the Car Demon Theme and the Car Demon Front Page PlugIn, both are available on our website; www.CarDemons.com

 == Changelog ==
+= 1.1.9 =
+* Fixed issue with Vehicle Edit page that was causing options to not appear.
+* Minor CSS tweaks.
+* Moved template related functions to their own file in include folder.
+* Continued refining Template pages to reduce code needed to add new styles.
+* Move person.gif file to root images folder.
 = 1.1.8 =
 * Added admin setting to allow you to add text or HTML direclty before the listings begin.
 * Continued to refine template pages and style options.